 Delete all handwritten journal entries.
 The time and effort needed for account reconciliation, closures, and audits are decreased by adding custom GL effect lines to transactions across one or more accounting books.
 Before the journal is issued, automated journal-entry approval procedures validate criteria including threshold amounts and approval restrictions.
 ISF GL automates P&L allocations, amortisation and depreciation schedules, and other common computations.

 A simpler chart of accounts framework that arranges financial and statistical data for easier reporting is a welcome replacement for complicated tracking codes.

 In addition to the typical subsidiary, class, department, and location segments, you may also define an infinite number of custom GL segments, including profit centre, fund, programme, and product line segments.
 By assuring adherence to double-entry accounting standards and balancing data across all segment combinations, you may increase accuracy and save time.

-Gain the ability to monitor income and spending in relation to predetermined budgets made using ISF’s General Ledger software Planning and Budgeting or imported as.csv files in real time.
+Gain the ability to monitor income and spending in relation to predetermined budgets made using ISF’s General Ledger software in Pakistan Planning and Budgeting or imported as.csv files in real-time.

 The production process and cost management have been simplified; simply begin a project, pick raw materials and expenses, and end the operation to obtain full cost data.

 Fully automated inventory module for cost of sales and stock management.
 Each product has many units of measurement, and there are multiple warehouses holding inventories.